-Each holder of OP Units may, subject to specified limitations, require that the operating partnership redeem units held by such holder.
+Each holder of OP Units issued in connection with the partnership mergers described under "Prospectus Summary--The offering," may, subject to specified limitations, require that the operating partnership redeem units held by such holder.
 If we do not assume the operating partnership's obligation to redeem the OP Units, upon redemption the holder of OP Units will receive cash from the operating partnership in an amount equal to the market value of the OP Units to be redeemed.
 The market value of an OP Unit for this purpose will be equal to the average of the closing prices, regular way (or, if no sale takes place, the average of the closing bid and asked prices) of a share of our common stock for the ten consecutive trading days before the day on which the redemption notice was received by the operating partnership.
-The partnership agreement of the operating partnership provides that if trading information is not available, the market value of an OP Unit will be determined based on the amount that a holder of one OP Unit would receive if the assets of the operating partnership were sold, its liabilities were then satisfied, and the remainder was then distributed to the holders of OP Units in accordance with the partnership agreement.
+The partnership agreement of the operating partnership provides that if trading information is not available, the market value of an OP Unit will be determined based on the amount that a holder of one OP Unit would receive if the assets of the operating partnership were sold, its liabilities were satisfied, and the remainder was distributed to the holders of OP Units in accordance with the partnership agreement.